Rick Hansen: Post-tour career

 Hansen is the founder of the Rick Hansen Foundation, which has generated more than $394 million to heighten awareness, change attitudes and advance the quality of life for people with disabilities.

+CTV News Special: Rick Hansen: Unbreakable 50 Years Later aired on December 2, 2023 featuring interviews with Hansen and Sandie Rinaldo, along with exclusive footage of Hansen returning to the site of the accident in Williams Lake for the first time.
+The event marked 50 years since he sustained his spinal cord injury.

 Rick Hansen Foundation

 The Rick Hansen Foundation was established in 1988, as a legacy to Rick Hansen's Man In Motion World Tour to continue raising funds and awareness to create a world without barriers for people with disabilities.
 For over 35 years, the Foundation has been actively improving the lives of people with disabilities, changing perceptions and breaking down barriers.
 The vision of the organization is to create an inclusive world where people with disabilities are living to their full potential.
 Through programs, collaboration and leadership, the Foundation continues to remove both physical and attitudinal barriers, and improve the quality of life for people with disabilities, which include the cure and care of people living with spinal cord injuries (SCI).

 The Foundation operates two major programs.
 The Rick Hansen Foundation School Program educates and empowers youth from Kindergarten to Grade 12 to become accessibility and inclusion champions.
 The Rick Hansen Foundation Accessibility Certification (RHFAC) program provides a range of accessibility training courses, and rates and certifies sites on their level of meaningful accessibility for people of varying abilities.

 Every year, starting on the last Sunday in May, Canadians celebrate National AccessAbility Week (NAAW).
 Founded as “National Access Awareness Week" in 1988, and inspired by Hansen's Man In Motion World Tour, this week is an opportunity to celebrate Canadians with disabilities and raise awareness of the critical need for accessibility and inclusion in communities and workplaces.
 During 2011 and 2012, the Foundation was also part of a cross-Canada tour called the Rick Hansen 25th Anniversary Relay that followed the same route as Hansen's original Man In Motion Tour, roughly 25 years after it began.

+On June 23, 2013, Vancouver Sun reporter David Baines published a detailed investigative story about the finances of Hansen and his various foundations and groups.
+The article, "Behind the Rick Hansen Foundation: Charity's Financial Stewardship Questioned", revealed that "in 2009, Hansen donated rights to his name [to the Rick Hansen Foundation] for $1.8 million.
+In return, he received a $1.8-million tax receipt."
+Based on financial statements from the foundation, it reported that Hansen's salary prior to resigning from his positions as president and CEO in 2011 was "more than $400,000 a year; how much more is not clear."